f5devcentral/f5-big-iq-lab/docs/class2/module1/lab4.rst

 Once your VM has a management IP address, Ansible will enforce the information that have been defined in your device template.

-You should see this kind of log in your ``/var/log/restjavad.0.log`` file
+You should see this kind of logs in your ``/var/log/restjavad.0.log`` file

 .. code::